aai-institute/practical-ai-act/docs/explanations/transparency.md

     * This is a point of discussion.
 We should explain in which scenario an isolated view on a specific subgroup (may it be a group having a specific feature or in a binary problem looking only at the positive labeled group, i.e. precision and recall) makes sense.
+    * We should make the connection to Article 11 and Annex IV

 * information about the training data;
     * 13.3 b(vi)
     * this information might be about the data collection process, any data transformation, basically the information collected from the data governance view point.
 Here it might be more challenging to find a good format for providing it to the user, but maybe it also makes sense to make it available via an API?
+    * We should make the connection to Article 11 and Annex IV

 ## Information about the output for a specific input